Permutation-equivariant and Proximity-aware Graph Neural Networks with Stochastic Message Passing: Additional Experimental Results

 \subsection{Additional Link Prediction Results}

-We further report the results of link prediction on three GNN benchmarks: Cora, Citeseer, and Pubmed.
-The results are shown in Table~\ref{tab:exp-link-add}.
-The results show similar trends as other datasets presented in Section~\ref{sec:exp-linkprediction}.
+We further report the link prediction results on three GNN benchmarks: Cora, CiteSeer, and PubMed.
+The results in Table~\ref{tab:exp-link-add} show similar trends as other datasets presented in Section~\ref{sec:exp-linkprediction}, i.e., SMP reports comparable results to the other permutation-equivariant GNNs while P-GNN cannot handle the task well.